If you are applying for this course from within the UK, click apply now

 Instructions on how you complete these checks will be sent to you once you hold a conditional firm offer with us.
 These forms are then reviewed alongside your application, and you must meet both the academic and fitness to practise requirements before you will be given an unconditional offer.
 If you are successful, you will also need to complete an annual declaration form to confirm you are fit and there are no changes to your DBS.

 We require international applicants to meet the equivalent UK entry requirements and IELTS with a minimum of 6.5 in each element with an overall score of 7.
-To be eligible for an interview, you must currently have attained an overall IELTS score of at least 6.5.
+To be eligible for an interview, you must currently have attained an overall IELTS score of at least 7 with 6.5 in each element.

 A non-repayable grant of £5,000 and extra payments worth up to £3,000 is available to eligible home students for each year of study.
 Read more about the Training Grant on The NHS Business Services Authority website.